guangyaodou/Time_Majority_Voting/README.md

 ## Analyze State-of-the-art algorithms

-Next step is to run [analyze_algorithms.ipynb](analyze_algorithms.ipynb) to execute the state-of-the-art machine learning algorithms.
+You can run [analyze_algorithms.ipynb](analyze_algorithms.ipynb) to execute the state-of-the-art machine learning algorithms.
 All of the results will be stored in [tcr_old_results](tcr_old_results).
 Please verify that the top two algorithms are Random Forest and RBF SVM.

 Side node: It took me around 40 - 50 minutes to finish running [analyze_algorithms.ipynb](analyze_algorithms.ipynb).
 Running time varies depending on different computers.

 ## Time Majority Voting Algorithm

-Last, run [Time_majority_voting_algorithm.ipynb](Time_majority_voting_algorithm.ipynb) to execute the TMV algorithm, and all of the results/graphs will be stored in [Time_majority_results](Time_majority_results).
+Run [Time_majority_algorithm.ipynb](Time_majority_algorithm.ipynb) to execute the TMV algorithm, and all of the results/graphs will be stored in [Time_majority_results](Time_majority_results).
+Inside the [Time_majority_results](Time_majority_results) folder, remeber to create a folder named "rwt" and a folder named "tcr".
+Inside each of these folders, create a folder called "TMV".

 Please verify the increase of accuracy comparing to the Random Forest, and you procuced similar graphs in the paper.
 The link to the paper can be found on the [Research Tasks Forum](https://xiaodongqu.com/viewtopic.php?f=9&t=182&p=757#p757).

-Side node: It took me around 10 - 20 minutes to finish running [Time_majority_voting_algorithm.ipynb](Time_majority_voting_algorithm.ipynb).
+Side node: It took me around 10 - 20 minutes to finish running [Time_majority_algorithm.ipynb](Time_majority_algorithm.ipynb).
 Running time varies depending on different computers.